MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODataAccessGovernanceInsight.md

 Get-SPODataAccessGovernanceInsight -ReportEntity EveryoneExceptExternalUsersForItems
 ```

-The above command fetches all DAG reports about 'Everyone except external users' attached to a item i.e., file/folder/list.
+The above cmdlet fetches all DAG reports about 'Everyone except external users' attached to a item i.e., to a file, folder, or list in the last 28 days.
 The output consists of important parameters such as Status, ReportID, number of sites in the report and other user provided values during report generation.

 ## PARAMETERS

 ### -ReportEntity

-Specifies the 'potential oversharing' scenario as captured by DAG report given during the report creation.
+Specifies the entity that could cause oversharing and hence tracked by these reports.
+For eg: Sharing links, sharing with Everyone except external users, users with permissions etc.

 ```yaml
 Type: ReportEntityEnum